Odobenocetops: Senses

-Use of the tusks
+Tusk function

 Generally its length and slenderness both make it rather fragile, which is supported by the fact that the tooth of the holotype was broken while the animal was still alive.
 The function of the tusks themselves is not entirely clear.
 Initially, Muizon proposed that they were merely a social instrument and not used in foraging, a hypothesis favored by later discoveries.
 The fragile nature of the enlarged tusks indicates that they were not used in any ways that would require it to apply force, for instance digging or fighting.
 The idea that they were possibly used in a non-violent social way may explain why female individuals lacked these enlarged tusks.
 One way the tusks could have been used in such a fashion would to establish hierarchy without actually having to fight.
-However they might have still served some unknown rolle in feeding that wouldn't require the tusk to be endangered by breakage.
-Studies conducted on the second species shows that in O. leptodon, both tusks have noticable wear facets.
+However they might have still served some unknown role in feeding that wouldn't require the tusk to be endangered by breakage.
+Studies conducted on the second species shows that in O. leptodon, both tusks have noticeable wear facets.
 In the case of the enlarged right tusk, this facet runs parallel to the crest of the palate and the seafloor, indicating that the wear of the tooth may have been caused by it being dragged along the bottom of the ocean during foraging.
 Muizon and colleagues suggest that the tusks could have been held parallel to the seafloor, serving as a sort of orientation guide for the animal during foraging.